Mitr, My Friend: Plot

 Amid this storm, Lakshmi seeks a shoulder in an internet chat room, where she meets a "mitr" (Sanskrit: friend), with whom she is gradually able to share her thoughts and feelings.
 This connection yields another result: "mitr" points out that Lakshmi is too committed to her family to relax or be happy for herself.
 Lakshmi digests this and begins to explore her own interests in carpentry, dance, and hairstyling; she thereby establishes a new identity and personality for herself.
 She becomes fast friends with her new neighbors, Steve (a computer security consultant) and his kid brother Paul.

 Prithvi keeps his distance from these neighbors and all of Lakshmi's new friends.
 He is chagrined that the new Lakshmi is no longer his doting and traditional wife.
 While he is inwardly glad she is growing, he discovers that there is depleting room for him, particularly at a time when he is coping with his daughter's absence.
 He overhears Lakshmi laughing with Steve, assumes the worst, and uses a convenient work-related excuse to move out for a few days.

 The film takes a turn when Lakshmi, now alone at home, receives a call from the hospital.
 Divya has broken up with Robbie and hurt.
 Divya realizes that she cannot cope with the vagaries and lack of commitment inherent in relationships with non-Indian people; she regrets her previous decisions and decides to return home.
 Mother and daughter spend some quality time and bond over Lakshmi's narration of nostalgic stories about her arrival to a new life in the USA.
 She is in touch with her "mitr" all through.

 The film builds to its climax when she asks, at Divya's urging, "mitr" to meet in person at the Fisherman's Wharf in San Francisco.
 All is revealed when "mitr" turns out to be none other than Prithvi himself.

 Music

-The music was composed by Bhavatharini Ilayaraaja and consists of five Hindi songs, one English song (composed by Vikesh Mehta) and one Tamil song:
+The music was composed by Bhavatharini Ilayaraaja, Vikesh Mehta (3 songs each) and Karthik Raja (1 song).
+It consists of five Hindi songs, one English song and one Tamil song.
+(Note: While only Bhavatharini is credited in the opening credits, Vikesh Mehta is additionally credited in the end credits.)